 - You can download EndNote citation management software for free.
 With this software you can get references directly from many databases, such as Web of Science.

 - EndNote can automate the formatting of your references in ACS (American Chemical Society) style.
-Here is a guide to using ACS.
-A custom output style (CIVE 432.ens) has been made for this course that has modified it to be an Author-Date style instead of a Numbered style:
+The ACS Style Guide can be found here.
+A custom output style (CIVE 432 2014.ens) has been made for this course that has modified it to be an Author-Date style instead of a Numbered style:

-For Macs: Open the zip file and save the .ens file in Applications:EndNote:Styles.
+For Macs: Save the .ens file in Applications:EndNote:Styles.

 - Please note, use Firefox as your browser for best results when using EndNote on a Mac.